vatssur/SqlShift/README.md

   it will help application process data in parallel.

 3. **Non-Splittable**:- If table is non-splittable then add `"isSplittable": false`.
 But large table needs to be splitted otherwise it will became impossible to migrate table in real-time.
-By default this field is `true` if not passed.
+By default this field is `false` if not passed.

 ```json
  [